cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

     <HighlightBox type="tip">

     There is a potentially hard-to-reproduce-in-production **race condition** bug here.
 The `loadGame` is done immediately after the transaction has completed.
-However, depending on the implementation of the RPC end point, the `playGuiMoves` and `loadGame` calls may hit two different servers on the backend.
+However, depending on the implementation of the RPC endpoint, the `playGuiMoves` and `loadGame` calls may hit two different servers on the backend.
 In some instances, the server that answers your `loadGame` may not have fully updated its store and may in fact serve you the **old** version of your game.
     <br/><br/>
     As your GUI matures, you may want to show the _expected_ state of the game before you eventually show its _finalized_ state.
 Sometimes you may want to show the expected state of the game even before the transaction has completed, and add visual cues hinting at the fact that it is a **provisional** state.
     <br/><br/>